shahabmohammadi/Portfolio.Django.LinkShortner/README.md

 # Portfolio.Django.LinkShortner

-This tutorial integrates django into one application, with twitter bootstrap and jquery handling frontend logic and django managing backend reponses.
+This project integrates django into one link shortener webaplication, with twitter bootstrap and jquery handling frontend logic and django managing backend reponses.

 ## Technologies